-Hamilton County EMHSA expects students to arrive on time and attend all sessions or blocks of instruction for the course for which they are registered.
-Selective attendance and late arrival is a deterrent to individual learning and is a disruption to other students.
-Incomplete course attendance will result in an inability to receive a course certificate for hours actually attended.
-Hamilton County EMHSA may dismiss students from a course for late arrival or any absence from class.
-The Agency will not provide credit to students who do not attend a course in its entirety.
+EMHSA expects students to arrive on time and attend all sessions or blocks of instruction for the course.
+Selective attendance and late arrival is a deterrent to individual learning and a disruption to other students.
+EMHSA may dismiss students from the course for late arrival or any absence from the class.
+The EMHSA will not provide credit to students who do not attend a course in its entirety.

 Student No Shows:

 Most courses are offered at no cost to the student.
 However, these courses are funded through federal grants, and it takes considerable resources to plan and arrange logistics to bring courses to the County.
 When class attendance is less

 than the registration roster, it reflects poorly on the student, the student’s organization, and the County.
 This puts EMHSA at risk of not being able to retain Instructing Agencies for future courses.
 If a student misses two classes without notifying the EMHSA Training & Exercise Specialist prior to the